unklebonehead/unklebonehead.github.io/content/episode/some-artists.md

 hiddenFromRSS: false
 katex: false
 ---
+I ran across a really awesome guitar player that uses Linux.
+I got to thinking of some artists that are some what, if not completely unknown to a large portion of the world.
+And I couldnt let a another second go by without bringing them to you.
 <!--more-->
 I got to thinking of some artists that are some what, if not completely unknown to a large portion of the world.
 And I couldnt let a another second go by without bringing them to you.
 First up is Raul Dipeas.
 One hell of a guitar player and a fellow Linux user.
 I play 3 of his songs.